aragilar/dnd-flask/data/documentation/preface.md

 *Player's Handbook: Preface*

-Once upon a time, long, long ago, in a realm called the Midwestern United States - specifically the states of Minnesota and Wisconsin - a group of friends gathered together to forever alter the history of gaming.
+Once upon a time, long, long ago, in a realm called the Midwestern United States---specifically the states of Minnesota and Wisconsin---a group of friends gathered together to forever alter the history of gaming.

 It wasn't their intent to do so.
 They were tired of merely reading tales about worlds of magic, monsters, and adventure.
 They wanted to play in those worlds, rather than observe them.
 That they went on to invent Dungeons & Dragons, and thereby ignite a revolution in gaming that continues to this day, speaks to two things.